The following beliefs serve as a framework for science education at ISA.

 This course encourages students to develop an inquisitive mind into how humans interact with the world and beyond.
 The general theme for 7th Grade Science is Interactions.
 Students begin the year learning about cells, tissues, organs and organ systems; including a focus on the reproductive system and genetics.
 Students will also learn basic Chemistry, including reactions, solutions, and the states of matter.
 In the second half of the year the focus shifts to Physics, where units of study include forces, electronic circuits and the solar system.
 All units are made relevant to the students with a focus on their relationship with the world of science that is all around them.
 Throughout the year, this course emphasises scientific investigation and research skills.

-The central theme for 8th grade Science is particle motion, with students taking an in-depth look at the mechanisms that allow particles to move.
+The central theme for 8th grade science is particle motion, with students taking an in-depth look at the mechanisms that allow particles to move.
 Students start the year studying food and digestion, then move onto learning how our body utilises the energy stored within digested nutrients through respiration.
 Students will also learn about atoms, elements and compounds, acids and alkalis, and patterns of reactivity.
-During the second semester, the curriculum focuses on physics based units including heating and cooling, light and seeing, and sound and hearing.
+The students then move on to physics based units including heating and cooling, light and seeing, and sound and hearing.
 Grade 8 students are encouraged to become more independent, scientific thinkers in their approach to problem-solving.
 There is a large emphasis on student-led investigations that provide an opportunity for students to focus on the variety of strategies that are used to answer scientific questions, and to evaluate their own and others’ investigations.
-Many of the units provide an opportunity for students to focus on data collection and data analysis as a way of providing evidence to support experimental work, and also require students to investigate how secondary sources vary in the quality and relevance of the information or data they provide.
+Many of the units provides an opportunity for students to focus on data collection and data analysis as a way of providing evidence to support experimental work, and also require students to investigate how secondary sources vary in the quality and relevance of the information or data they provide.
 Students are actively encouraged to use their scientific knowledge and understanding to justify and/or challenge their own or others’ conclusions and methods.

 This course will introduce students to the basic fundamentals of Physics, Biology and Chemistry, and provide them with the background to enter upper level science.
 They will start to develop the evidence gathering and communication skills they will need as they progress through the Sciences.